What Does “Off‑Market Home Sale” Actually Mean

 Selling a home off-market can be faster and more convenient than a traditional MLS listing, but the number written in the agreement is not always the same as the amount a seller ultimately receives.
 Existing debt, taxes, and closing-related adjustments can still affect the final proceeds, so it helps to understand what may be deducted before closing is complete.

-● Mortgage balances and liens are paid first:
+- Mortgage balances and liens are paid first:

-If the property still has a mortgage, tax lien, judgment, or other recorded debt, those amounts usually come out of the proceeds before funds are released.
+If the property still has a mortgage, tax lien, judgment, or other recorded debt, those amounts usually come out of the proceeds before funds are released. - Property taxes are usually adjusted at closing:

 Sellers typically pay only for the portion of the year they owned the home, while the buyer takes over the remainder. - Capital gains may apply depending on your situation:

-If the home increased significantly in value, part of the profit may be taxable — although many primary residence sellers qualify for exclusions.
+If the home increased significantly in value, part of the profit may be taxable — although many primary residence sellers qualify for exclusions. - Closing costs still exist, even without agent commissions:

 Title charges, recording fees, attorney fees, and similar items still affect the final number.
 In many off-market transactions, it is common for buyers to cover most closing costs, although that can still vary depending on how the agreement is structured.